sleepdiary/docs/_Footer.md

 Have a better idea?
-See the links in the top-right to edit this page or make a new one!
+If you have a GitHub account, you can edit this page or make a new one!